Aroldis Chapman: 2019 season

+2020 season

 On July 11, 2020, during the COVID-19 pandemic, it was reported that Chapman had tested positive for the virus.
 Manager Aaron Boone announced that he was cleared to return to the team on July 31.
 Chapman pitched in his first major league game of 2020 on August 17.
 On September 2, Chapman received a three-game suspension for throwing a pitch at the head of Tampa Bay Rays batter Mike Brosseau.
 Brosseau later hit a game-winning home run off Chapman in Game 5 of the ALDS, effectively ending the Yankees season.
 His 100.5 mph-average sinker was the fastest sinker of any major league pitcher for the 2020 season.
 During the regular season, Chapman recorded a 3.09 ERA and 22 strikeouts in 11 2/3 innings.

+2021 season

 On August 26, 2021, Chapman recorded his 300th career save, closing out a 7–6 victory against the Oakland Athletics.
 On September 30, Chapman recorded his 1,000th strikeout during a game against the Toronto Blue Jays.
 He struck out George Springer in the bottom of the ninth inning, eventually winning the game 6–2.
 Chapman finished the 2021 season with 30 saves and a 3.36 ERA.
 He recorded 97 strikeouts and 38 walks in 56 1/3 innings.

+2022 season

 Chapman went on the injured list in May 2022 due to achilles tendinitis and lost the closer role to Clay Holmes.
 He went on the injured list again in August due to an infection that developed when he got a tattoo.
 Chapman missed a mandatory workout before the 2022 American League Division Series and was left off the team's postseason roster.

-Kansas City Royals
+Kansas City Royals (2023)

 On January 27, 2023, Chapman signed a one-year contract with the Kansas City Royals.
+He went 4–2 with 2.45 ERA in 31 appearances with the Royals in 2023.

+Texas Rangers (2023)

+On June 30, 2023, the Royals traded Chapman to the Texas Rangers in exchange for Cole Ragans and Roni Cabrera.
+He went 2–3 with 4 saves and a 3.72 ERA in 30 regular season appearances, and went on to pitch six innings with a 2.75 ERA across the 2023 postseason, ultimately winning his second World Series ring.

+Pittsburgh Pirates (2024)

+On January 31, 2024, Chapman signed a one-year, $10.5 million contract with the Pittsburgh Pirates.
+On June 29, 2024, Chapman recorded his 1,197th career strikeout to pass Billy Wagner for the most strikeouts by a left-handed reliever.